 Welcome To Zhou Fan’s Chaotic, Multicolored World Of Jellyfish, Mushrooms & More

 While Zhou Fan’s paintings may at first look happy and cheerful because they are colourful, many of the artist’s works have a sad undertone to them.
-Zhou seems to be quite sensitive to the fact that people can be cruel and destructive, and he can see the effect China’s societal changes are having on individuals and the society as a whole.
+Zhou seems to be quite sensitive to the fact that people can be cruel and destructive, and he can see the effect China’s societal changes are having on individuals and society as a whole.

 Zhou Fan likes to combine the impossible, and while it looks beautiful within the paintings, the results can be confusing and seemingly chaotic.